hhvm/user-documentation/guides/hack/20-types/02-type-system.md

 @@ type-system-examples/noreturn.php.type-errors @@

+**NOTE**:

+### Only Static Methods and Functions

-**NOTE**: `noreturn` can only be used in *static* method or function returns.
-It is not applicable to properties or parameters.
+`noreturn` can only be used in function or *static* method returns.

-### Not Instance Methods

-Given that a `noreturn` is a essentially a "terminal" type, you cannot use `noreturn` on a class instance method.
-A "terminal" call like this cannot be checked without knowing more about the type of the instance; and the type of the instance may be dependent on factors that are used in determining the "terminality" calculations of the function.
+Instance methods *cannot* be `noreturn`.
+This is due to the order in which the typechecker's analysis phases happen.
+The return type of an instance method call cannot be determined during control flow analysis because it needs to know the type on the left-hand side of the `->`, and the results of type inference aren't available yet.
+This isn't an issue for calls to static methods, since those can be resolved before types have been inferred.

+`noreturn` is not applicable to properties or parameters.

 ## Objects